Muhammad-Talha4k/Credit-Card-Fraud-Detection/README.md

-# Credit Card Fraud Detection
+# Credit Card Fraud Detection using Random Forest Classifier

 This project aims to detect fraudulent credit card transactions using a random forest classifier.
 The dataset used for this project is from [Kaggle], which contains transactions made by credit cards in September 2013 by European cardholders.
 The dataset is highly imbalanced, as only 0.172% of transactions are fraudulent.